Skipwith Common: History

 In the 18th century, Skipwith Common covered an area of 869 acre and curved eastwards around the village.
 The modern-day site, which covers 234 hectare, was formerly part of RAF Riccall, and is 9 m above sea level, sandwiched between the Rivers Ouse and Derwent, forming part of the watershed between the two.
 It can be defined into two distinct areas; lowland heath and woodland.
 Part of the site is labelled as Danes Hill and was thought to have been where the Viking army buried their dead after their defeat at the Battle of Stamford Bridge.
 Also on the common is a Bronze Age barrow, some 800 m south of Skipwith.

 The numerous ponds on the site are from the flax industry which flourished in the area around the 19th century.
 The working of flax required large ponds on even ground with a plentiful supply of freshwater streams to feed the ponds.
 The process for working flax is known as retting, and is normally located away from settlements due to the poisoning of the water supply.
 The site was also used to harvest peat for fuel throughout the 16th, 17th and 18th centuries, with York being a popular market for the peat.
-In 1903, the common was enclosed under the Enclosure Act, being the last major piece of common land in England to undergo this transformation.
+In 1903, the common was enclosed under the Regulation and Inclosure (Skipwith) Provisional Orders Act 1901 (1 Edw.
+7. c. xlv), being the last major piece of common land in England to undergo this transformation.

 In the 1940s, the south-western edge of the common was utilised by the Royal Air Force as the bomb storage location for the adjacent RAF Riccall airfield.
 After the Air Force departed in 1957, the site was rarely used and was subject to being overgrown with Betula (birch trees) as the common was not being actively managed.
 Sheep were introduced in 1983, which proved beneficial for keeping the scrub in check, but they were heavy-footed and so were replaced in 1986 with the Hebridean breed, which weigh a lot less than the Swaledale and Dalesbred breeds that were being used previously.
 The site is also grazed by English Longhorn cattle and Exmoor ponies.